-Located 50 miles south of the state capital along the Interstate-35 corridor, Osceola is considered a “gateway” for rail passengers from both Des Moines and Kansas City who are headed west to Denver and California by way of the California Zephyr.
+Located 50 miles south of the state capital along the Interstate 35 corridor, Osceola is considered a “gateway” for rail passengers from both Des Moines and Kansas City who are headed west to Denver and California or east to Chicago by way of the California Zephyr.
 Subsequently, it is the busiest Amtrak stop in Iowa.
-Although unstaffed, the depot has a caretaker who opens the waiting room for the two daily arrivals of the California Zephyr.

-The municipal government received $600,000 in federal funds through the Iowa Department of Transportation for the restoration of the building’s exterior.
+The city initially received $600,000 in federal funds through the Iowa Department of Transportation for restoration of the depot’s exterior.
 This project included the installation of a new roof, reconstruction of a damaged chimney, restoration of existing windows, installation of new historically-appropriate storm windows, manufacture of new entry doors that match the originals, re-pointing of the mortar that holds the bricks in place, and general rehabilitation and cleaning of the brick and stone surfaces.

-The remainder of the funds for exterior work will be combined with $150,000 from the city and another $100,000 from a local non-profit development corporation to cover the cost of a restored brick platform, a new hard-surface parking lot, improved lighting, and landscaping to consist of trees, lawns, and a planter box at the front of the station.
-The enhanced parking area will also include a designated bus and taxi drop-off zone while decorative fencing along the edge of the platform will improve passenger safety.
-In early 2012, the depot rehabilitation project won an additional $750,000 through the Federal Highway Administration’s Transportation Enhancements program.
-Work on the parking lot and landscaping will continue into 2013.
+Remaining funds were then combined with $150,000 from the city, $100,000 from a local non-profit development corporation and $750,000 from the Federal Highway Administration’s Transportation Enhancements program to cover the cost of interior rehabilitation, a restored brick platform, new hard-surface parking lot, improved lighting and landscaping around the building.
+The enhanced parking area also includes a designated bus and taxi drop-off zone while decorative fencing along the edge of the platform improves passenger safety.

 Described as “beautifully situated on a high dry, rolling prairie between the valley of Squaw and Whitebreast creeks,” Osceola became the Clarke County seat in 1851 at the decision of the new county commissioners.
 A central square provided a public gathering space for the townspeople, and many of the first stores and businesses set up shop along its perimeter.
 With the arrival of the railroad, the area’s agricultural and livestock products could be shipped to Chicago and points east.